Yuzu Miso

 Instructions:

-1. Place a saucepan over low heat and combine miso, mirin, sake, and soy sauce and stir gently.
+Place a pot over low heat and add miso, mirin, sake, and soy sauce.

 How to Enjoy Yuzu Miso: